MartinYeung5/bazingaa/README.md

 Remark:
 The API is developed with Springboot

-B. Generating Random Singapore locations
+## B. Generating Random Singapore locations

 Function returns a set of coordinates with addresses of found in Singapore public housing data set through API.

+## C. Test Case
+1. latitude =  32039 and longitude = 12339